 When engaging the leadership cadre, it’s especially important to be aware of their top priorities, and focus the discussion on ways in which competencies can be used to support those areas.
 For example, if they have been tasked with strengthening cultural cohesion across a globally distributed organization, show them how competencies bring greater consistency to talent management while accommodating cultural differences.

-These preoccupations and concerns will vary from group to group and from organization to organization, but if you can identify them and show how your competency initiative addresses them, you’ll achieve buy-in more effectively.
+These preoccupations and concerns will vary from group to group and from organization to organization, but if you can identify the unique concerns and show how your competency initiative addresses them, you’ll achieve buy-in more effectively.

-“We advise our clients to identify a different list of key messages or benefits for each distinct stakeholder group,” says Ian Wayne, HRSG’s Director of Competency Solutions.
+“We advise our clients to identify a different list of key messages or benefits for each distinct stakeholder group,” says Ian Wayne, HRSG’s Chief Product Officer.
 “If you’re relying on a single presentation to reach everyone, a lot of the material won’t connect with the audience.”